coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ `Guaranteed` QoS is only achieved when all containers have resource limits set,

-^ If the cluster is configured with a static CPU management policy, containers can be granted exclusive rights to a CPU (cpu affinity).
-In this case, requests must be set as well, and cannot be fractional

 ^ This is really important, because if you are using sidecars, or mutation web hooks that add containers, and they dont set QoS to guaranteed, it will lower your entire pods QoS.